Fusion or Confusion? Multimodal Complexity Is Not All You Need: Method

 \paragraph{Optimization and initialization} To reduce the degrees of freedom and improve comparability, we adopt a common optimizer choice whenever compatible with the method.
-By default, we use the ScheduleFree \citep{Defazio_Yang_Khaled_Mishchenko_Mehta_Cutkosky_2024} variant of AdamW; we use SGD only when required by the original method.
-Weight initialization is standardized across methods.
+By default, we use the ScheduleFree \citep{Defazio_Yang_Khaled_Mishchenko_Mehta_Cutkosky_2024} variant of AdamW and SGD only when required by the method.
+Weight initializations are standardized across methods to ensure stable convergence across all methods.
+Details in \Cref{app:case_study_details}.